⟶ Print pdf

 The membership of a member shall terminate upon the occurrence of any of the following events:

-All rights of a member in the corporation shall cease on termination of membership as herein provided.
+All rights of a member in the Corporation shall cease on termination of membership as herein provided.

 Article 12 – Meetings of Members